sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dasboard/index.md

 # Up and running in 5 minutes

-1. Download our new Docker compose file: curl -O https://FULL_PATH
+1. Download our new Docker compose file: <code>curl -O https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docker/docker-compose.yml</code>
 2. Run: <code>docker-compose up</code>
 3. Run sitespeed: <code> docker-compose run sitespeed.io https://www.sitespeed.io/ --graphite.host=graphite</code>
 4. Access the dashboard: http://127.0.0.1:3000

-If you want to play with the dashboards the default login is sitespeedio and password is YYY.
+If you want to play with the dashboards the default login is sitespeedio and password is ...well chckout the docker-compose.yml file.

 # How it works
 We have prepared a Docker Compose file that downloads and setup Graphite/Grafana and sitespeed.io + a couple of example dashboards.
 It works perfect when you wanna try it out locally, but if you wanna run it in production you should modify it a bit.

 ## Docker compose file

 ## Pre made dashboards
 We insert the pre made dashboards using a Docker container using curl.
 You can check it out: https://github.com/sitespeedio/grafana-bootstrap-docker